 Most importantly, Rooks played a confident all-around floor game.

-Rooks was an active ball-handler showing good decision-making, particularly not forcing passes as she has sometimes done in the past.
+Rooks was an active ball-handler showing good decision-making, in particular, not forcing passes as she has sometimes done in the past.

 For the Huskies, Rooks’ performance is a promising indicator of her progress as a player since last season.